PaloAltoNetworks/prismacloud-cli/README.md

 ### Code Security

-The below example are using Github as integration but it works as well with other integration:
+The below examples are using Github as integration but it works as well with other integration:
 - Bitbucket
 - Gitlab
 - AzureRepos